nordeim/woolstep-mvp/docs/prompts.md

 awsome meticulous job so far. please keep up the good work. now, please meticulously plan to review and validate the findings and suggestions in @suggested_fix_inactive_cart_icon_2.md against the codebase to identify the root cause     and the optimal fix for the inactive 'Cart' icon in the top nav bar.

+---

+awesome meticulous job so far. please keep up the good work. now, please meticulously review and update @README.md , @AGENTS.md and @ACCOMPLISHED.md with recent changes and your accomplishments, including troubleshooting tips, anti-patterns, pitfalls and gotchas and how to avoid them.